amz160/C211PersonalityQuiz/README.md

-# C211PersonalityQuiz: Introvert or Extrovert Assessment
+# C211PersonalityQuiz: Personality Assessment
 **Team 2:** Amstrong Akendung, Mario Garcilazo, and Alyssa Martinez

 ## Description
-This project implements a Java-based personality quiz to determine whether a user is more of an introvert or an extrovert.
+This project implements a Java-based personality quiz to determine a user's personality type.
 It presents users with questions, analyzes their answers, and concludes their personality type.

 ## Class Structure
 * **PersonalityAssessmentApp (Main Application Class)::**